Day of the Dead

 Cempasúchil:

-Helps the deceased to find the way to the offering thanks to its color and aroma.
+It helps the deceased find their way to the offering thanks to its color and aroma.

 Velvet flower: